-Midge is a very interesting character despite only being written into the script late in the production.
-Her inclusion adds a lot by examining another facet men’s treatment of women, using them as they please and then tossing them aside.
+Midge is a very interesting character despite only being written into the script late in production.
+Her inclusion examines another facet men’s treatment of women, using them as they please and then tossing them aside.
 Her conflicting influence battles Gavin’s, just as their colors (yellow and blue) contrast.
-(More on this later).
 We’ve established that every major character represents a dynamic in traditional male/female romantic relationships.
 Scottie and Judy are their respective sexes, Madeleine is the idealized fantasy of sex we all aspire to possess and Gavin is the one who’s decided to turn his back on it all and be free.
-Within this framing, Midge is the person who desperately wanted love but never got it (though perhaps she was better off for it.)
+Within this framing, Midge is the person who desperately wanted love but never got it, the involuntary celibate.
+(Though perhaps she was better off for it.)

-She helps keep the world of Vertigo grounded in reality and humor while Scottie becomes absorbed with melodrama and fantasy.
-When she leaves and we are trapped with Scottie’s obsession there’s a huge shift in tone; the anchor to normalcy is gone and our protagonist plunges headlong into the dreamworld.
-Her last words are an acknowledgment that Scottie loves Madeleine and will never feel the same about her.
-Then she does what Scottie never had the strength to do: she realizes this infatuation is unhealthy, puts it behind her, and moves on with her life.
+Midge’s last words are an acknowledgment that Scottie loves Madeleine and will never feel the same about her.
+Then she does what Scottie never had the strength to: she realizes her infatuation is unhealthy, puts it behind, and moves on with her life.
 She chooses to do what Scottie and Judy couldn’t and survives as a result.

 A Dutiful Partner